Alexander Calder sculptures going up for sale at Christie's

 Christie's says it's the first time the group of Calder sculptures is coming to auction.

-It includes "Sumac 17."
-The work evokes a tree with red foliage made of 22 parts.
-It's estimate to bring $4 million to $6 million.
+One work, "Sumac 17," evokes a tree with red foliage.
+It's estimated at $4 million to $6 million.

 Gira Sarabhai and her brother Gautam (GAH'-tuhm) founded the Calico Textile Museum in western India.